-Agile Project Management applies an iterative approach for effective planning and completion of projects.
-Teams are able to complete deliverables incrementally throughout a project’s life cycle and coordinate daily.
-Agile project management at its core is about focusing on smaller sections known as ‘sprints’ to complete project tasks.
-This provides room for continuous improvement and the flexibility to manage and resolve issues as they arise.
+Agile project management applies an iterative approach to project planning.
+Project managers focus on a flexible format to effectively complete projects and manage resources to achieve project and business goals.
+Teams can complete deliverables incrementally throughout a project’s life cycle and coordinate daily.
+At its core, agile project management is about focusing on smaller sections known as ‘sprints’ to complete project tasks.
+It provides room for continuous improvement and the flexibility to manage and resolve issues as they arise.

 The primary values that drive the success of an agile project are trust and flexibility.
-Teams are empowered to collaborate together to improve the success of a project at each stage without hindering the overarching goals.
+Teams are empowered to collaborate to improve a project’s success at each stage without hindering the overarching goals.

-Agile project management is about structuring projects into small sections that are completed in sprints from the initial concept phase to scoping, design, quality assurance (QA), and finally development.
-Sprints are defined by a select group of tasks that are subject to a short period of time, and effectively deploy solutions.
-The progress of a project is marked by each sprint and allows for teams to communicate resource alignment, next steps, and future planning.
+Agile project management is about breaking down projects into smaller sections structured as sprints from the initial concept phase to scoping, design, development, and quality assurance (QA).
+Sprints are defined by a select group of tasks subject to a short timeframe and effectively deploy solutions.
+The progress of a project is marked by each sprint, enabling teams to communicate resource alignment and future planning.

-The primary benefit of Agile Project Management is response time.
-By resolving issues at the right time, teams can save resources and deliver a project on time within a set budget.
+The primary factor of agile project management is response time.
+By resolving issues quickly, teams can save resources and deliver a project within a set schedule and budget.

-Teams as a result are enabled to complete tasks with measured success and greater knowledge to drive a project through to the finish line.
-Each sprint gives the team the opportunity to demonstrate successful completion of planned tasks, while at the same time adapting to changing needs.
+As a result, teams can perform tasks with measured success and more excellent knowledge to drive a project through to completion.
+Each sprint allows the team to complete planned tasks while simultaneously adapting to changing needs.